3 Electrodynamics

 \[ \begin{align} \nabla\cdot\mathbf{E} &= 4\pi\rho\tag{3.2}\label{eq:mwg_1},\\ \nabla\cdot\mathbf{B} &= 0\tag{3.3}\label{eq:mwg_2},\\ \nabla\times\mathbf{E} + \frac{1}{c}\frac{\partial\mathbf{B}}{\partial t} &= \mathbf{0}\tag{3.4}\label{eq:mwg_3},\\ \nabla\times\mathbf{B} - \frac{1}{c}\frac{\partial\mathbf{E}}{\partial t} &= \frac{4\pi}{c}\mathbf{j}\tag{3.5}\label{eq:mwg_4}. \end{align} \]

 Charges and currents are therefore sources of the electromagnetic field.
-The equations (3.1) - (3.5) are the basis of the ED, from which the theory follows.
-The MWGen have a memorable structure: They each consist of a differential equation for the divergent or rotational portion of the fields $\mathbf{E}, \mathbf{B}$.
+Equations (3.1) - (3.5) are the basis of electrodynamics, from which the theory follows.
+The Maxwell equations have a memorable structure: they each consist of a differential equation for the divergent and rotational parts of the fields $\mathbf{E}, \mathbf{B}$.
 For each of the fields $\mathbf{E}$ and $\mathbf{B}$ there is a homogeneous and an inhomogeneous equation.
-With Gauss's and Stokes's theorems, the integral forms of Maxwell's equations result:
+With Gauss's and Stokes's theorems, the integral forms of the Maxwell equations result:

 \[ \begin{align} \int_{\partial V}^{}\mathbf{E}\cdot d\mathbf{n} &= 4\pi Q\\ \int_{\partial V}\mathbf{B}\cdot d\mathbf{n} &= 0\\ \int_{\partial A}^{}\mathbf{E}\cdot d\mathbf{s} + \frac{1}{c}\frac{\partial }{\partial t}\int_{A}\mathbf{B}\cdot d\mathbf{n} &= 0\\ \int_{\partial A}^{}\mathbf{B}\cdot d\mathbf{s} - \frac{1}{c}\frac{\partial}{\partial t}\int_{A}^{}\mathbf{E}\cdot d\mathbf{n} &= \frac{4\pi}{c}I \end{align} \]